JohnRobinInston/personalwebsite/content/project/bakeoff/index.md

 ---
-author: Eric Anderson
+author: John Robin Inston
 categories:
-- Theme Features
+- Quantitative Analysis
-- R
+- Stochastic Processes
-- package
+- Financial Mathematics
-date: "2019-07-01"
+date: "2020-11-30"
 draft: false
 excerpt: This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address